This recipe website is ad-free.

 No one knows the exact recipe for this cocktail, as its creator, Duncan Nicol, took it to the grave with him in 1926.
 Duncan Nicols went to great lengths to ensure his Pisco punch recipe stayed a secret and would pre-mix it alone.
 When he sold it, people began to guess that it most likely contained pisco, gum syrup, pineapple juice, and lemon juice.
 Many even believed it had cocaine as a secret ingredient to provide a bit of a pick me up.
 That wouldn’t be too unusual during that period as cocaine was not regulated, and several other beverages had it.
 (That’s actually how Coca-Cola started as an American version of French coca wine.)
 No one ever found out about the promotions, though the recipe I have provided here is an averaging of all the different variations of this cocktail.
 Averaging doesn’t always produce the best recipes, but I think it’s spot on.

-2 thoughts on “Pisco Punch – Classic 1890s Recipe & History”
+2 responses to “Pisco Punch – Classic 1890s Recipe & History”

 Leave a Reply